 First, should you sleep here at all?

-Honestly, for most travelers the better move is to base in Tepoztlán and treat Cuernavaca as a stop.
-But if you do want to stay — for a garden, a wellness retreat, or a wedding — here are the areas that make sense.
+Honest answer: for most travelers the better move is to base in Tepoztlán and treat Cuernavaca as a daytime stop.
+But if you do have a reason to stay — a garden hotel, a wellness retreat, a wedding — here are the zones that make sense and what each costs you in trade-offs.

 Centro Histórico